Ready to talk?

 #Talcum Powder Lawyers

-BREAKING NEWS: July 12, 2018 — A jury just awarded $550 million in actual damages and $4 billion in punitive damages in a lawsuit against Johnson & Johnson over assertions that its baby powder caused ovarian cancer.
+Just last summer, a jury just awarded $550 million in actual damages and $4 billion in punitive damages in a lawsuit against Johnson & Johnson over assertions that its baby powder caused ovarian cancer.
 Now Johnson & Johnson faces talcum powder lawsuits nationwide from more than 9,000 plaintiffs seeking to link talc to ovarian cancer.
 However, IT IS NOT TOO LATE TO JOIN THIS LEGAL ACTION!

 Contact us to learn your options if you developed ovarian cancer after years of using baby powder; you may have serious, but time-limited legal options.